High Strength Crowns

 Metal crowns can be made from gold alloy, other alloys like palladium, or a base-metal alloy such as nickel or chromium.
 Crowns with higher gold content require less tooth trimming and are resistant to chipping and breaking.
 However, they have a metallic color.
 Porcelain-fused-to-metal crowns have a metal interior and a porcelain layer for a more natural appearance, but they can chip or wear off over time.
 These crowns can be used for front or back teeth and are typically cheaper.

 On average, dental crowns last between 5 and 10 years.
-The life span of a crown depends on the amount of “wear and tear” the crown is exposed to, how well you follow good oral hygiene practices, and your personal mouth-related habits (you should avoid such habits as grinding or clenching your teeth, chewing ice, biting your fingernails and using your teeth to open objects such as beer caps, or packaging).
+The life span of a crown depends on the amount of “wear and tear” the crown is exposed to, how well you follow good oral hygiene practices, and your mouth-related habits (you should avoid such habits as grinding or clenching your teeth, chewing ice, biting your fingernails and using your teeth to open objects such as beer caps, or packaging).

 While a crowned tooth does not require any special care, remember that the underlying tooth is still your natural tooth and is still subject to decay or gum disease.
 Therefore, continue to follow good oral hygiene practices, including brushing your teeth at least twice a day and flossing once a day and make sure there is no food stuck between the teeth.

-- Discomfort or sensitivity.
+• Discomfort or sensitivity.

 You may experience some heat and cold sensitivity on your newly crowned tooth immediately after the procedure as the anaesthesia begins to wear off if the tooth that has been crowned still has a nerve in it.
 Your dentist may recommend that you brush teeth with toothpaste designed for sensitive teeth.
 This sensitivity is usually temporary and will go away in a few day.
-Persistent soreness or sensitivity that occurs when you bite down could mean that the crown is slightly too thick and is hitting the opposing tooth in some positions, and this needs to be highlighted to your dentist who can fix it. - Chipped crown.
-Crowns made of all porcelain or porcelain fused to metal can sometimes chip.
-If the chip is small, a composite resin can be used to repair the chip with the crown remaining in your mouth.
-This is usually just a temporary fix.
-If the chipping is extensive, the crown may need to be replaced.
+Persistent soreness or sensitivity that occurs when you bite down could mean that the crown is slightly too thick and is hitting the opposing tooth in some positions, and this needs to be highlighted to your dentist who can fix it.

-- Loose crown.
+• Loose crown.
 Sometimes the cement washes out from under the crown.
 Not only does this allow the crown to become loose, it allows bacteria to leak in and cause decay to the tooth internally.
 If a crown feels loose, contact your dentist’s office.

-- Crown falls off.
+• Crown falls off.
 Sometimes crowns fall off.
 Reasons include decaying of the underlying tooth and loosening of the cementing material used to place the crown.
 If your crown comes off, clean the crown and the front of the tooth.
 You can replace the crown temporarily using dental adhesive or temporary tooth cement that is sold in stores for this purpose.
 Contact your dentist’s office immediately.
 He or she will give you specific instructions on how to care for the tooth and crown for the day or so until you can be seen for an evaluation.
 Your dentist may be able to re-cement the crown in place; if not, a new crown will need to be made.

-- Allergic reaction.
+• Allergic reaction.
 Because the metals used to make crowns are usually a mixture of metals, an allergic reaction to the metals or porcelain used in crowns can occur, but this is extremely rare.

-- Dark line on crowned tooth next to the gum line.
+• Dark line on crowned tooth next to the gum line.
 A dark line next to the gum line of your crowned tooth could be present if you have a porcelain-fused-to-metal crown.
 This dark line is simply the metal of the crown showing through.
 While not a problem in itself, the dark line may be cosmetically unacceptable and you can request to replace the crown with an all porcelain or ceramic one.

-The dental crown will never stain or change color unlike natural teeth.
+The dental crown will never stain or change color, unlike natural teeth.
 Crowns containing metal usually appear different or unnaturally opaque compared to your other teeth.
 However, ceramic crowns can be made indistinguishable from your existing teeth.

 Onlays and 3/4 crowns are variations on the technique of dental crowns.
 The difference between these crowns and the crowns discussed previously is their coverage of the underlying tooth.
 The “traditional” crown covers the entire tooth; onlays and 3/4 crowns cover the underlying tooth to a lesser extent.